pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 applying them locally.

-If you have a number of commits that you would like to somehow modify during the rebase, you can invoke interactive mode by passing a '-i' or '--interactive' to the 'git rebase' command.
+If you have a number of commits that you would like to somehow modify during the rebase, you can invoke interactive mode by passing a `-i` or `--interactive` to the `git rebase` command.

 	$ git rebase -i origin/master